Pursuing a Civil Suit

 In a civil suit, you are seeking monetary damages or other civil remedies that do not involve prison time.
 In some ways, winning a civil suit might be easier than winning a criminal trial.
 Unlike the criminal proceedings, which require testimony and evidence showing the defendant is guilty “beyond a reasonable doubt,” the civil proceedings only require “a preponderance of evidence.”
 However, keep in mind that civil suits are not confidential, and evidence will have to be presented.

 HOW DO I PURSUE A CIVIL SUIT?

 You initiate a civil lawsuit by contacting an attorney.
-Attorneys can be found in the phone book or by contacting the Austin Bar Association’s Lawyer Referral Service (www.austinlrs.com/index.asp or (512) 472-8303).
-Other options are the Sexual Assault Legal Line at (888) 296-SAFE (7233) and Victims Initiative for Counseling Advocacy & Restoration of the Southwest (VICARS) at (888) 343-4414 or www.tlsc.org (free legal help).
+Attorneys can be found in the phone book or by contacting the Austin Bar Association’s Lawyer Referral Service at www.austinlrs.com or 512-472-8303.
+Other options are the Sexual Assault Legal Line at 888-296-SAFE (7233) and Texas Legal Services Center: Crime Victims Program and Legal Aid for Sexual Assault at 888-343-4414 or www.tlsc.org for free legal help.
 Once you contact a lawyer, s/he can explain the process in detail, and you can decide whether or not to proceed from there.

 HOW MUCH DOES A CIVIL SUIT COST?

 Filing a civil suit is usually free if the attorney takes the case on a contingency basis, meaning the attorney only gets paid if he or she wins, although you may have to pay for some expenses if you lose.

 WILL THE POLICE OR DISTRICT ATTORNEY’S OFFICE BE INVOLVED?

 Civil actions are not part of the criminal system, therefore the police and DA will not be involved.
 However, your personal attorney can request copies of the police or DA reports for your case.

 This page was updated on Oct 27, 2017.